 Bullying Prevention & Education

 August 7th, 2018.
-This is the day I vowed to share my bullying experience so that others will know they're not alone.
+This is the day I vowed to share my bullying experience so that others would know they're not alone.

 My first real encounter with bullying was when I returned home from summer camp in northern Minnesota.
 Electronic devices weren't allowed so it had been a while since I had been on social media.
 As I scrolled through my Instagram feed, I noticed a video people were commenting on, so I decided to watch it.
 Imagine my horror when I realized the video was about ME.
 Someone I barely even knew had posted numerous photos of me, calling me horrible names and saying I’d never amount to anything.
 I was just 13.